Pomona, Queensland: Emergency services

 The first Pomona Fire and Rescue Station was commissioned in 1956 next to the Subway which often meant it was flooded during moderate to major storms. in 2015 it was replaced with a new station next to the Ambulance Station, this features a quad bay shed, indoor and out door training facilities.

 On 17 July 1917, the Pomona branch of the Queensland ambulance service transport brigade (QATB) was established with the opening of Ambulance House in Ambulance Street, where the local Superintendent operated from.
 The same year this was joined by the construction of an ambulance shed within the grounds of the Pomona railway station.
 In 1921, the for ease of access, the shed was moved next to Ambulance House where it stayed in operation until 1951.
 In 1951 with the completion of the Pomona Ambulance Centre, both the superintendents residence and sheds operations were moved into town.
 The new centre was built next door to the ES&A building.
 On the day of its 100th anniversary, the Queensland Ambulance Service held an open day hosted by the district assistant commissioner.
 On 17 April 1971, Sir Thomas Hiley, at a public ceremony handed over a new Valiant Ambulance to the station.

 The first Pomona police station opened on 23 July 1927, located at 1 Railway Parade, and today still stands as a private residence.
 Between 1927-1934, the Pomona Memorial School of Arts Hall was used as the shire courthouse.
 In October 1934, the second police station was opened along with the new shire court house next door.
 The new station included a new cell block.
-In 2004, the third and current police station was opened exactly between the first and second police stations and the 1934 court house.
+In 2004, the third and current police station was opened exactly between the first and second stations and the 1934 court house.
 The second police station is now solely used as the sergeants residence.